Prepare Your Own Pumpkin for Pie

 I’ve outlined how to make your own pumpkin puree below so you can kick the can to the curb.
 You’ll need a food processor (like this one) and a little (okay, a lot) of patience, but in a few hours you’ll be ready to make your crazy fresh pumpkin pie.
 Mmm, tastes like triumph.

-How to Make Fresh Pumpkin Puree
+How To Make Fresh Pumpkin Puree

 Preheat your oven to 375°F. Slice the pumpkin in half lengthwise (that’s stem to base).
 I kept my stem on, but if it’s easier for you, you can chop the very top of the pumpkin off first.